chenqin/surfing-db/README.md

 ## data prep, training and serving all in one place with SQL.

-## high throughput on both cheap server cluster or super commputer if needed without code change
+## high throughput & very low latency on both cheap server cluster or super computer

 pre-requesite
-- sudo apt install libjemalloc-dev
-- install mpich2
+- install mpich 3.3.2
 - https://mpitutorial.com/tutorials/installing-mpich2/

 How to run